How to Reach the Software Quality Graal?

 Intrinsic Quality – Technical Quality

-Is why you can daily drive your car and not have to weekly repair it.
+It is why you can daily drive your car and not have to weekly repair it.
 And, later be able to add a charger for your mobile phone without spending a fortune.

 • Static code analysis - Known weaknesses are removed from your source code.

-• Test driven development TDD – You can change the code without changing the behavior or outputs, see also ATDD.
+• Test-driven development TDD – You can change the code without changing the behavior or outputs, see also ATDD.

 • Clean code – You guarantee the source code is maintainable [1, 2].